 Personalized email content works.
 No two ways about it.

-One way to personalize your welcome emails is to use our web tracking functionality to send a trigger email based on pages visited, etc. If you don’t have the data to do this, use the welcome email to ask for their preferences up front on the email signup form.
+Another way to personalize your welcome emails is to use our web tracking functionality to send a trigger email based on pages visited, etc. If you don’t have the data to do this, you can always ask for subscriber preferences up front on the email signup form.